Discover research with BURE.

 - Wei-Chiu Ma

-Suggested: Taken a graduate-level computer vision course
+- Suggested: Take graduate-level computer vision

 - Angelique Taylor (Cornell Tech)